Wall Township, New Jersey: Local government

 Wall is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 It is the oldest form of government in New Jersey, having been first established in 1798, and enhanced by the Township Act of 1989.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 Each year, at the annual reorganization meeting, the Township Committee selects one of its members to preside as mayor for the year, and another to serve as deputy mayor.
 It is the only form of government in which the mayor is not elected directly by the voters of the municipality.
 Wall is one of 11 Monmouth County municipalities that use the Township form of government.

-As of 2025, the members of the Wall Township Committee are Mayor Kevin P. Orender (R, term on committee and as mayor ends December 31, 2022), Deputy Mayor Daniel F. Becht (R, term on committee ends 2023; term as deputy mayor ends 2022), Timothy J. Farrell (R, 2024), Thomas M. Kingman (R, 2022) and Erin M. Mangan (R, 2023).
+As of 2025, the members of the Wall Township Committee are Mayor Timothy J. Clayton (R, term on committee and as mayor ends December 31, 2025), Deputy Mayor Daniel F. Becht (R, term on committee ends 2026; term as deputy mayor ends 2025), Timothy J. Farrell (R, 2027), Erin M. Mangan (R, 2026) and Kevin P. Orender (R, 2025).

 Jeffrey Foster resigned from his position on the Township Committee in July 2014 to seek a position with the township.
 Dominick DiRocco was appointed later that month to fill the vacant seat expiring in December 2016 and won election to serve the balance of the term of office.